HIGHFILL -- Regional airport board members narrowed the number of hopefuls to three vying to replace the executive director.

 Scott Van Laningham, executive director and CEO, is retiring later this year.

-The board Thursday interviewed six candidates who had been selected from more than 30 applicants.
+The board on Thursday interviewed six candidates, who had been selected from more than 30 applicants.
 Aaron Burkes, Steve Hennigan and Kelly Johnson made the cut.

 Burkes is president of the Arkansas Development Finance Authority.

 Hennigan is an assistant general manager for operations at George Bush Intercontinental Airport in Houston.